pietromandracci/gnuplot_manager/README.rst

 Plotting 2D curves from data
 ----------------------------

-Before plotting 2D data, a 2D plot window must be opened first, as described in the `Creating a new plot window`_ section:
+Before plotting 2D data, a 2D plot window must be opened first, as was described in the `Creating a new plot window`_ section:

 >>> myplot2d = gm.new_plot(plot_type='2D', title='My 2D Plot')